pgorman/dangerjaunt/dangerjaunt.md

 #### 1. Bless\* ####

-The recipient gets a +1 bonus to all attack rolls and morale checks.
+The recipient gets a +1 bonus to attack rolls and morale checks.
 Range: touch, duration: 1 hour.

 #### 2. Hold Person ####